Healthy Fudgy Brownies

 These Healthy Sweet Potato Brownies are rich, fudgy, and naturally sweetened with the goodness of sweet potatoes.
 Packed with wholesome ingredients, they’re a guilt-free treat that satisfies your chocolate cravings while sneaking in some extra nutrients!

-• 1 1/2 cup of sweet potato (about 1 large sweet potato or 2 medium sized)
+• 1 1/2 cup of sweet potato (about 1 large sweet potato or 2 medium-sized)

 • 1/2 cup of almond butter (or peanut butter)